cloudsmith-io/cloudsmith-api/bindings/java/src/docs/VulnerabilitiesApi.md

 <a name="vulnerabilitiesNamespaceList"></a>
 # **vulnerabilitiesNamespaceList**
-> List&lt;VulnerabilityScanResultsListResponse&gt; vulnerabilitiesNamespaceList(owner, page, pageSize)
+> List&lt;VulnerabilityScanResultsList&gt; vulnerabilitiesNamespaceList(owner, page, pageSize)

 Lists scan results for a specific namespace.